Frequently Asked Questions

 Finally, students may borrow books directly from other IEALC member libraries.

 Absolutely!
 Some resources are freely available to anyone on the web.
 Others, including most of our databases, are available only to current students, faculty and staff.
 When you click a link from the library website to a restricted resource, you can simply log in using your LancerNet ID and password.
 If you have problems connecting to these resources, please contact firstname.lastname@example.org and provide the name of the database you are trying to access and the exact wording of any error messages you receive.

 You can renew most items online, by telephone, and in person.
 To renew your checkouts online, login to Webcat using your CBU ID and password.

 Twenty-nine PCs are available to the right and to the left of the entrance of the library.
-They run on Windows 7 and are equipped with Microsoft Office 2013.
-Black-and-white printing is available from these computers at a cost of $0.05 for every two pages.
+They run on Windows 7 and are equipped with Microsoft Office.
+Printing is available at these rates:

 How can I get a job in the library?